 As an independent artist, Michele has performed with several Seattle artists.
 A former member of LeGendre Performance Group and the Pat Graney Company, she was also a founding member of the all women repertory company, d9 Dance Collective.
 She trains in several styles of martial arts including Chen Tai Chi, Koo’s Tai Chi, and Northern Shaolin Kung Fu.
 Currently Michele owns and operates Shift Movement and Healing Arts, LLC and Halfmoon Inc. with her wife, Heather Coyle, where Michele teaches private Pilates sessions and martial arts, and creates space for the development of work by Catapult!

-The eight dancers in Catapult Dance push the physical boundariesof movement and technique through an intense rehearsal process that builds the trust and technical skill necessary to safely execute the physical material in these pieces.
+The dancers in Catapult Dance push the physical boundariesof movement and technique through an intense rehearsal process that builds the trust and technical skill necessary to safely execute the physical material in these pieces.
 The work is a collaboration of choreography from Michele Miller and improvisation of the dancers.
 In the past, musician, Nico Tower played live at every rehearsal, driving and inspiring the movement.
 Today, Kate Olson works closely with the company inside and outside rehearsal space developing an atmosphere for Catapult's work.

 "As a creative artist, I am inspired by human interaction.
 As a parent of a teen, life is presenting many interesting questions and challenges.
 Creating work with Catapult is primarily a way to help me make sense of the issues arising in my own life, and sharing them with a greater community." - Michele Miller/ Artistic Director